 In some cases, an Uber accident is no different than any other crash.
 In other cases, though, the insurance process is somewhat complicated because of the driver’s status as an independent contractor.

 If you suffered serious injuries in a crash that an Uber driver caused, discuss your situation with an attorney familiar with the insurance complexities of rideshare crashes.
-Ostroff Injury Law can help.
+Ostroff Godshall Injury and Accident Lawyers can help.

 Pennsylvania operates under a choice no-fault system for car accidents.
 Your first-party medical benefits coverage can cover your medical benefits regardless of fault.